turingschool/curriculum/tutorials/controllers/friendly-urls.markdown

 end
 ```

-That'll work, but checking type is very against the Ruby ethos.
+That will work, but checking type is very against the Ruby ethos.
 Writing `is_a?` should always make you ask "Is there a better way?"

-Yes, based on these facts:
+And there is a better way, based on these two facts:

 * Databases give the `id` of `1` to the first record
 * Ruby converts strings starting with a letter to `0`